Large tree trunk with sprawling exposed roots in forest

 Within days, I was comfortable walking to 3 breaths inhaling per step, and 7 out.
 If I went up one of the many inclines that we have in Colorado, I would ‘down-shift’ as with bicycling, to maybe 5 per exhale (depending on the slope).
 I tried to keep it just this side of “air hunger.”

-During the first week of these practices, a large mole fell off my chest.
+Within the first week of these practices, a large mole fell off my chest.
 I had it for years (after getting laid off from my job during Covid).
 As an acupuncturist, I recognized the site of the mole to correspond to the right margin of the diseased prostate organ, the area of interest to my surgeon.
 (This is based on an ancient concept, that each part reflects the whole.)
-I was very encouraged by this event.
-The chronic soreness where the mole had been, also disappeared under my fingers.
+I was encouraged by this event.
+The chronic soreness where the non-cancerous mole had been, also disappeared under my fingers.

 Ongoing healing is necessary with cancer.
 It is one step to remove a tumor with surgery –or with the spiritual means more often employed by necessity in parts of the world where free, hi-tech treatments are not given. no matter how the disease is initially removed, it is essential for the patient to do their own work to prevent recurrence.
 My own prognosis is excellent, but this experience was a great wake-up call for on-going engagement with health and life.